Hey, Views Express by the host on this program documented to be almost always right 90, what is it, 99.7% of the time.

 Yeah.

-And it's it's even funny, Rush.
+And it's even funny, Rush.

-I know I'm kind of diverting a little bit from the sports, but uh, when I would buy your tea, I don't buy it much because I don't make a lot of money.
+I know I'm kind of diverting a little bit from the sports, but when I would buy your tea, I don't buy it much because I don't make a lot of money.

 My parents hate the fact that it's under your name.